Andy Robinson

 Price: $25.00

 There's obscure and then there's obscure.
-The best biographical info I could find on singer/guitarist Andy Robinson came from a 1968 newspaper article talking about an upcoming Adirondack Community College:
+The most detailed biographical info I could find on singer/guitarist Andy Robinson came from a 1968 newspaper article talking about an upcoming Adirondack Community College concert:

 "Originally from Philadelphia, he began singing and composing while still a student at the University of Colorado in Boulder.
 It was in small clubs in and around Boulder that he first started singing professionally appearing with people like Judy Collins, Odettta, Eric Andersen and others.
 Their encouragement led Andy to New York City where he met Janis Ian, who was impressed enough to introdcte him to her manager.
 He was signed to a contract and Janis Ian produced his first album "Patterns of Reality" on the Philips label.
 A series of college tours in he East and Midwest followed appearences in clubs including the Main Point in Philadelphia, the Cellar Door in Washington, The Bijou Cafe in Philadelphia amd the Salt in Newport Rhode Island."